yavuzCodiin/yavuzCodiin/README.md

 ---
 # 🤖 About Me:
-Electrical and Electronics Engineering graduate, currently working as Robotics Application Engineer at Acrome Robotics, who defines himself as a open minded lifelong learner, life is too short to learn everything so I learn from different people instead<br><br>I previously worked, created projects in Python, C, C#, C++, Arduino, ROS, Assembly and I will try to learn new languages as I learn I will write code and commit here because I believe theory is nothing without practice<br><br>I love art, drawing, games especially rpg, indie and strategy, basketball, reading, writing.
+Hello, this is Yavuz, I’m Electrical & Electronics Engineering graduate from METU.
+Previously I worked as Robotics Application Engineer at ACROME Robotics, who defines himself as a open minded lifelong learner, life is too short to learn everything so I learn from different people instead<br><br>I previously worked, created projects in Python, C, C#, C++, Arduino, ROS, Assembly and I will try to learn new languages as I learn I will write code and commit here because I believe theory is nothing without practice<br><br>I love art, drawing, games especially rpg, indie and strategy, basketball, reading, writing.

 ## 🌐 Socials: